clod44/clod44/README.md

 - 🌱 I’m currently learning completely unnecessary things at college

 - ❓ Ask me about anything related to CS, science, art, astronomy, philosophy.
 I would like to discuss and learn.

-Im a self claimed fast learner
+- :cat: Im a self proclaimed fast learner

 - ⚡ Fun fact: If i were to fall into a swimming pool, I would die